 e) Optimize your media

-Optimizing your content for each platform will help you to connect effectively with your target audience on each platform.
+Optimizing your content for each platform will help you connect effectively with your target audience on each platform.

 f) Drive traffic